 The FDA said that it would gather public comment on testing standards for talc before making any formal decisions.

 Beasley Allen lawyers Ted Meadows and Leigh O’Dell are heading up the team handling claims of ovarian cancer linked to talcum powder use for feminine hygiene.
-Sharon Zinns, who works in Beasley Allen’s Atlanta office, is leading a team handling mesothelioma claims.
+Our attorneys are also handling mesothelioma claims.
 They are looking at cases of industrial, occupational and secondary asbestos exposure resulting in lung cancer or mesothelioma as well as claims of asbestos-related talc products linked to mesothelioma.